Pain relievers and self-care

-Non-prescription medicines are intended for temporary, short-time use only.
-If pain is continuous, becomes worse or occurs often, consult a physician.
-This way, the cause of the pain can be determined and treated accordingly.
+Over-the-counter (OTC) pain relievers are only intended for temporary, short-time use.
+If pain is continuous, becomes worse or occurs often, consult a doctor to determine the reason behind the pain.
+This ensures you get the best possible treatment.

-You should not use several anti-inflammatory analgesics or analgesics and anti-common-cold-medicines simultaneously.
-Since all anti-inflammatory analgesics have the same mechanism of action, the concurrent use of different products does not increase their efficacy, but does increase the potential for adverse reactions.
+Do not take several anti-inflammatory drugs at the same time.
+Many combination products for colds also contain an anti-inflammatory agent.
+Since all anti-inflammatory analgesics have the same mechanism of action, the concurrent use of different products does not increase their efficacy, but it increases the risk of adverse effects.

-Anti-inflammatory analgesics can cause damage to the mucous membrane of the stomach and the intestines, because the medicines reduce the quantity of substances that protect these membranes.
-The potential for severe adverse reactions increases as the dose of anti-inflammatory analgesics increases.
-It is thus important not to exceed the recommended dose nor use several analgesics simultaneously.
+Anti-inflammatory analgesics can cause damage to the mucous membrane of the stomach and the intestines, because they reduce the quantity of substances that protect these membranes.
+The higher the dose, the higher the risk of severe adverse effects.
+That is why it is important not to exceed the recommended dose nor use several anti-inflammatory drugs simultaneously.

 Unlike anti-inflammatory drugs, paracetamol does not irritate the stomach or the intestines.
 Paracetamol also reduces pain and fever but it does not inhibit inflammatory reactions like anti-inflammatory drugs.
 Never exceed the recommended dose of paracetamol, since an overdose or prolonged use at high doses might cause severe liver damage.
 Always check the correct dose from the package leaflet.
 Pay particular attention when giving paracetamol to children.
 Avoid concurrent use of other drugs that contain paracetamol, including cold medication.
 When used correctly, paracetamol is safe.

 Acetylsalicylic acid (ASA) is no longer recommended as primary anti-fever and pain medication for children because it causes more adverse effects compared to other anti-inflammatory drugs.

 Local painkillers are an alternative for mild pain